sci-42ver/SDF_exercise_solution/README.md

     > so I might end up *fooling myself*.
 - [~~this~~](https://github.com/compclub/projects) uses *Rust*...
 - ~~https://github.com/bishwa-poudel/Software-Design-and-Architecture-Specialization-Coursera~~ weirdly use Java.
-# *exercise solutions by 3 references (i.e. nbardiuk etc.) and 6.945_assignment_solution checked up to now
+# @exercise solutions by 3 references (i.e. nbardiuk etc.) and 6.945_assignment_solution checked up to now (sometimes *code base* has sample implementations)
+with check comments in codes.
 - 2.1~2.14
-# *exercise tests finished
+# @exercise tests finished
 - 2.1~2.14
 # nbardiuk solution comment
 ~~By https://github.com/search?q=repo%3Anbardiuk%2Fsoftware-design-for-flexibility%20exercise&type=code it probably only has 3 exercise solutions.~~
-It only have solutions up to chapter 2 regular-expressions.
+It only have solutions up to chapter 2 regular-expressions based on 5 filenames.
 ## 2.1
 - > ; (assert (= 2 (get-arity h))) this is too naive - does not allow to use 'list
   Not.
 Since if this holds, then `(assert (= 1 f-arity))` also doesn't work.